ilgaiaz/sonar-mapping/README.md

 ### USB to serial
 If the connection is made with the Bluetooth CP2102 is necessary to change on `mapping.py` the serial connection.
-By default is set to `/dev/ttyUSB0` so before star the program, is mandatory to check the corresponding connection an set it.
+By default is set to `/dev/ttyUSB0` so before starting the program is mandatory to check the corresponding connection an set it.
 If the connection is wrong an error message is shown on the terminal.

 ### Bluetooth (Linux)